mdavids/rfc/content/draft-davids-forsalereg-16.md

 section for possible risks.

-Internationalized Domain Names (IDN) **MAY** be expressed as A-labels as well as U-labels [@!RFC5890], with the U-label form in escape sequences as described above.
+Internationalized Domain Names (IDN) **MAY** be expressed as A-labels as well as U-labels [@!RFC5890], with U-labels encoded using escape sequences as described above.

 Processors **MUST** be capable of handling such encodings to ensure that non-ASCII content values are correctly interpreted and represented.